stablekernel/safe_config/README.md

   port: 5432
 ```

-You may also use arrays and maps, for which the values can be primitive types or ConfigurationItem subclasses.
+You may also use arrays and maps, for which the values can be primitive types or `Configuration` subclasses.
 ```
-class ApplicationConfiguration extends ConfigurationItem {
+class ApplicationConfiguration extends Configuration {
  	ApplicationConfiguration(String fileName) :
  		super.fromFile(fileName);

-	Map<String, DatabaseConnectionConfiguration> databases;
+	Map<String, DatabaseConfiguration> databases;
 }
 ```